 By developing the same self-sustaining virtues, Herr and Haslet-Davis were able to improve their lives tremendously.
 Yet the virtue we are told to strive for today is not selfish dedication to our own lives, but selflessness.

 Instead of investing in our own goals, our parents, teachers, and political leaders tell us to dedicate our lives to others.
 They tell us to put others before ourselves.
 We are told to devote our time and money to the less fortunate in soup kitchens, retirement homes, and third-world countries.
 We are told that our happiness is not possible otherwise.
-We are told that we owe our success to society and dedicating our lives to others is payment for our debt to them.
+We are told that we owe our success to society and that dedicating our lives to others is payment for our debt to them.

 But imagine if Herr and Haslet-Davis followed this advice.
 Would the outcome of their stories have been the same?